 The finance and actuarial functions of the Group entities report to the Chief Finance Officer (CFO), who is a director of the Company.
-These functions deliver financial planning and analysis, reporting, and actuarial services to the Company.
+These functions deliver financial planning and analysis, reporting, and actuarial services to the Company and its subsidiaries.
 Their responsibilities include general management input and statutory duties set out in legislation (subject also to regulation and professional guidance).